Franzzzzzzzz/NDDEM/visualise/docs/intro.md

 - `texture_path`: If using the `TexturingServer`, optionally set a different path to look for textures.
 Helps if you have premade a bunch of textures for some different cases.
 - `data_type`: `default`, `binary`, `mercury` or `liggghts`.
 If included, this flag loads data from a different data source.
 You can convert NDDEM csv to binary data using the included script `binarise_output.py` in the `scripts` folder.
 - `stats`: include this flag to show some statistics in the top left corner.
 If things are running slowly/poorly this can really help!

-An example command that works for me, when the TexturingServer is running: `http://localhost:54321/visualise/index.html?fname=D5Cristal/&view_mode=D4&colour_scheme=inverted&time=350&rate=5`